OCA/server-tools/product_brand/README.rst

 Known issues / Roadmap
 ======================

-* A view to list or sort products by brand
 * add a field with brands assiciated to a Customer or Supplier on the Customers/Suppliers Form View